 Click on Washington, DC Capitol sunset.
 Al Green sings "Amazing Grace."
 Beautiful...

 Abraham Lincoln's Classroom.

 Devotion of CIVIL WAR Animals

-#DC born Stephen Colbert Born May 13,1964 Washington DC ran for POTUS in 2008.
-Doritos was the sponsor.
+DC born Stephen Colbert Born May 13,1964 Born Washington DC and ran for POTUS in 2008.
 Click on the kitty.

 Goldie Jeanne Hawn

 November 21, 1945